cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 It will ask you to enter your password twice to encrypt the key.
 You also need to enter your password when you use your key to sign any transaction.

-The command returns the address, public key and a seed phrase which you can use it to recover your account if you forget your password later.
+The command returns the address, public key and a seed phrase which you can use to recover your account if you forget your password later.
-Keep the seed phrase in a safe place in case you have to use them.
+Keep the seed phrase in a safe place in case you have to use it.

 The address showing here is your account address.
 Let’s call this **<your_account_address>**.
 It stores your assets.